hashgraph/hedera-the-graph/auth-layer-proxy/README.md

 1. JSON Validation
 2. Token Extraction
-3. Token Hashing
 4. Payload Params Extraction
-5. Token Validation using JWT
+5. Token Validation using JWT and Instrospect endpoint
 6. Proxy Routing Configuration (using EnvoyProxy itself)

 it includes a Dockerfile for building the image and a docker-compose file for running the container.